modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/26_scOrdersDetailCommentsForm.md

-The Orders Detail Comments Fotm is being used by the [scGetCart Snippet](../Snippets/scGetCart) to generate a Form to add comments to an order
+The scOrdersDetailCommentsForm chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show a form for adding a comment to a specific order.
+It is processed by the [scCreateComment snippet as FormIt hook](../Snippets/scCreateComment).

 ## Default scOrdersDetailCommentsForm chunk